Process and Criteria

 Information About the New MCAT: The Admissions Committee will use the MCAT scores from the current exam in the same way they have used previous scores – in conjunction with other academic information presented on the AMCAS application and the letters of recommendation.
 Because these scores are new to Admissions Committee members, they will use the percentile ranks for the new scores to determine how individual applicants compare to others who took the new exam.

 Students should plan to take the MCAT no later than September prior to the year they are planning to matriculate.
 MCAT scores cannot be more than three years old at the time the AMCAS application is submitted.

-The latest exam scores we will accept for the 2018 application cycle will be from the September 9, 2017 test administration.
-There will be no exceptions.
+The latest exam scores we will accept for the 2024 application cycle will be from the September 19th, 2023 test administration.

 Undergraduate GPA Requirements

 Your GPA should reflect strong academic ability, especially in the natural sciences.
 Applicants whose cumulative GPA is 3.3 or higher will meet our minimum requirements for consideration.

 Our ideal candidate has not just taken the hardest classes and made good grades, they have also sought out experiences that enrich their education and give them opportunities for real-life application of the concepts learned in the classroom.
 They are self-starters who are internally motivated to challenge themselves.

 Research Experience Requirements

 Successful applicants to the UNC MD-PhD Program have pursued research experiences outside of their required laboratory coursework.
 Please make sure that your AMCAS application clearly defines the type of research experiences you have had and the amount of time you spent doing each activity.
 Please put these experiences in both the “Experiences” section of the AMCAS application and the “Research Description” essay that is a required component of our Supplemental Application.